opensearch-project/security/CONTRIBUTING.md

 ## Contributing to this Project

 OpenSearch is a community project that is built and maintained by people just like **you**.
 [This document](https://github.com/opensearch-project/.github/blob/main/CONTRIBUTING.md) explains how you can contribute to this and related projects.
 The brief summary below outlines contribution guidelines specific to the OpenSearch-Security Repo.

 ## Triaging

-OpenSearch-Security seeks to promote an inclusive and engaged community of contributors.
+The maintainers of the OpenSearch-Security Repo seek to promote an inclusive and engaged community of contributors.
 In order to facilitate this, weekly triage meetings are open-to-all and attendance is encouraged for anyone who hopes to contribute, discuss an issue, or learn more about the project.

-FAQ about OpenSearch-Security Triage Meetings:

 ### Do I need to attend for my issue to be addressed/triaged?